Baqend/guide/src/index.md

 For additional setup information visit our [GitHub page](https://github.com/Baqend/js-sdk/blob/master/README.md).

-## Environment

 The Baqend SDK is written and tested for Chrome 24+, Firefox 18+, Internet Explorer 9+, Safari 7+, Node 0.12+, IOS 7+, Android 4+ and PhantomJS 1.9+

-## Dependencies

-The Baqend SDK does not require any additional dependencies, however it is shipped with four bundled dependencies:
+The Baqend SDK does not require any additional dependencies, however it is shipped with a few bundled dependencies:

-- Jahcode, for easier class declaration and usage
-- lie, A lightweight and fast ECMA5 Promise shim
+- core-js, a shim library
 - node-uuid, A uuid generator
 - validator, A validation library

-## License

 The Baqend JavaScript SDK and all its bundled dependencies are shipped under the [MIT License](https://github.com/Baqend/js-sdk/blob/master/LICENSE.md).

-## Connect the SDK
+## Connect your App to Baqend

 After including the Baqend SDK in your app, connect it with your Baqend.
 Simply call the connect method on the DB variable: